-1. Discuss the hydraulic control problem for a westward jet flowing over a northward sloping ridge in each hemisphere.
+1. Discuss the hydraulic control problem for a westward jet flowing over a northward sloping ridge.

 2. Suppose that varicose motion of the jet is eliminated by taking the limit $\Delta L \rightarrow 0$.
-Show that the resulting meandering, cusped jets cannot undergo hydraulic transitions in the northern hemisphere.
+Show that the resulting meandering, cusped jet cannot undergo hydraulic transitions.